 #2 Roman: Thinly Veiled Metaphors

 Very much like Hims, Roman addresses ED in a relaxed manner.
 Not something to be ashamed of, but rather a problem you take care of like any other – deal with it and move on.
-Whilst mocking the traditional approach to these types of ads, Roman is not only advertising their product, but also the services that come with it.
+Whilst mocking the traditional approach to these types of pharma marketing ads, Roman is not only advertising their product, but also the services that come with it.
 The product itself is not the sole focus of the commercial, but rather the whole experience.

-Bringing art & design to pharma marketing
+Incorporating art & design into pharma marketing campaigns

 Who said pharma marketing has to mean the same old, dull imagery?
 These campaigns transformed the way we view the pharma industry using the immense power of art and design.